otagobioinformaticsspringschool/2024/index.md

 ## About

-Bioinformatics Spring School 2020 is a week long training event for researchers, supported by [Genomics Aotearoa](https://www.genomics-aotearoa.org.nz) and [NeSI](www.nesi.org.nz).
+Bioinformatics Spring School 2020 is a week long training event for researchers, supported by [Genomics Aotearoa](https://www.genomics-aotearoa.org.nz) and the [New Zealand eScience Infrastructure (NeSI)](www.nesi.org.nz).

 Influenced by [The Carpentries](www.carpentries.org), we will combine talks from researchers and hands on computational workshops covering example workflows of DNA variant calling, genotyping by sequencing (GBS), RNAseq analysis, and environmental DNA (eDNA).